socialvibe/truex-ctv-web-reference-app/platforms/PS5/README.md

       Please refer to the relevant media kit documentation in particular the Media_SDK_Web_Launcher_Package_Creation-Overview_e.pdf document.

-3. To debug the Skyline running on the PS5,
+3. To debug the TruexRefApp running on the PS5,
     - Run the Web Inspector
       - On your host PC, run the Web Inspector application.
 It can be installed from the SDK Manager.
 The location of the Web Inspector is SCE/Prospero/Tools/WebInspector/MiniBrowser.exe.